 Foundation Stage Curriculum

 The curriculum that we teach in the Nursery and reception classes meets the requirements set out in the revised National Curriculum at Foundation Stage.
-The Nursery and reception classes use Read, Write, Inc, as a phonic and handwriting scheme and a small number of children who are unable to access this use ‘Jolly Phonics’ We use the Oxford Reading Tree scheme, along with Bug Club, which the children can access online to support reading.
+The Nursery and reception classes use Read, Write, Inc, as a phonic and handwriting scheme.
+We use RWI reading books and Bug Club books as our home readers.

 New Reception Parents